bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 Completion blocks should contain the `error` instead of success/failure blocks.

 Use a simple NSURLSession wrapper to make things simpler, [Networking](https://github.com/3lvis/Networking) is a good candidate for this.

+## View layout

+Views should be layout using Apple's Auto Layout.
+No third-party frameworks are recommeded at the moment but this is open for change.
+Just try to use the highest abstraction that's available to you, wheter this is `UIStackView` or  `NSLayoutAnchor`.

+Old style layout is still an option for highly dynamic layouts such as when subclassing UICollectionViewLayout, but in general lines, first try AutoLayout.